bnomei/kirby3-fingerprint/readme.md

 ### Query option: false

-If you disable the query option you also also need to add apache or nginx rules.
-These rules will redirect css and js files from with hash to the asset on disk.
+If you disable the query option, you also need to add Apache or Nginx rules.
+These rules will redirect CSS and JS files from with hash to the asset on disk.

 **.htaccess** - put this directly after the `RewriteBase` statment
 ```apacheconfig